danielspaniel/ember-data-change-tracker/README.md

 ### changed() method added to DS.Model instances
   -  Shows you any changes in an object attribute type
     - whether modified or replacing the value
+    - attr() will default to 'object' type
+    - works with any custom type you have created
   - Shows when you replace a belongsTo association
   - Shows when you add to a hasMany association
   - Shows when you delete from a hasMany association